dyong0/short-url/README.md

 [      Display of the shortened url      ]
 ```

 ## Open Issues

 ### Performance

-- What if the URL storage is full
-- What if request rate is very high
+- Linear search for short URL creation doesn't make sense

 ### Availability

-- What if the system needs to be restarted
+- Mapping between URL and key will be lost when restarted
-- What if the system is down
+- Single point failure

 ### Usability

+- URL key space is too small
+- No more URL can be registered, once URL key space is fully occupied
+- No analysis about usage of URLs
-- What if the original URL is not reachable
+- Original URL might not be reachable
-- What if visit history needs to be stored
-- What if a short url is shared with restricted people
-- What if a new feature needs to be tested for certain a user group
-- What if some different urls indicates the same
+- No access control to certain URLs
+- Different URLs pointing a same origin can be registred differently

 ### Security

-- What if some malicious requests are repeated
+- Incremental hash is insecure